-Standard Fortran 77 has been used with only a few extensions.
+Standard Fortran 77 has been used with none of its extensions.
 The source file ('smarts295.f') now contains nearly 6000 lines of code.
 It calls 27 data files during a typical run.

 The executables have been prepared with the open-source g77 compiler.
-Two slightly different executables are provided: one for "Standard" execution and one for "Command line" or "Batch" execution.
+Two slightly different executables are provided: the "Standard" version and the "Batch" version.
 They are produced from the same source file just by modifying a single line of code.
 (Note to power users: See instructions on lines 184-185 of 'smarts295.f'.)
-The two executables only differ in the way they are invoked and the way the user is involved during execution.
+The two executables only differ in the way the user is involved during execution.
 See Section 4 for all necessary details.